ssvlabs/ssv-dkg/README.md

 2. For each deal decrypts a deal share
 3. Checks if share is valid w.r.t. public commitment
 4. Forms a response bundle

-### Server

-The dkg server is ran by a SSV operator, an Operator RSA private key is a requirement.
-The server is able to participate in multiple instances in parallel.
-Whenever the server recieves a message it directs it to the right instance by the identifier, and respond with an answer.

 Initial message fields: